 - 1. Implement the layered service approach in accordance with Policy 1.2. - 2.
-Continue to work on the development of PTOM with government, transport operators and other regions. - 3.
-Work towards implementing PTOM, when finalised, and review and amend this PT Plan, as required.
+Continue to procure public transport services in accordance with relevant procurement strategies and this PT Plan. - 3.
+Negotiate performance based contracts that are focused on delivering high quality

-10 Refer Appendix A of the NZTA Guidelines for the Development of Regional Public Transport Plans (May 2011) and the Government Policy Statement Engagement Document for the GPS 2012 (April 2011).
-Policy 10.2: Develop and maintain an operational model, for the procurement of public transport services that contributes to:
+&lt;sup>8 Refer Appendix A of the NZTA Guidelines for the Development of Regional Public Transport Plans (May 2011) and the Government Policy Statement Engagement Document for the GPS 2012 (April 2011).